RealWillBrooks/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

 2. What is the difference between a function and a method?

+- They are pretty much the

 3. What is closure?

+- Used for implementing scoped name binding in a language with class functions.

 4. Describe the four rules of the 'this' keyword.